TKCollective/langchain-agentoracle/README.md

+# langchain-agentoracle

-# AgentOracle for LangChain
+**Trust verification for LangChain agents.
+Per-claim.
+Before they act.**

-> Stop your agent from acting on lies.

-AgentOracle adds per-claim trust verification to any LangChain agent.
-Pass any content through `/evaluate` and get back confidence scores, verdicts, and a machine-readable recommendation — **ACT, VERIFY, or REJECT** — before your agent does anything with the data.

-**$0.01 per claim.
-No API keys. x402 native on Base.**

----

-## Why this exists

-LangChain agents retrieve data and act on it.
+Your LangChain agent retrieves data and acts on it.
 But retrieval doesn't mean truth.
-A single hallucinated fact — a wrong acquisition, a fake statistic, a stale price — can cascade through your entire pipeline.
+One hallucinated fact — a wrong acquisition, a fake statistic, stale data — cascades through your entire pipeline.

 AgentOracle sits between retrieval and action.
-It verifies first.
+It verifies every claim first.

 ---